 Bio-Composite Landscaping Materials

 Most additions or remodeling projects can be completed with nothing but sustainable building materials.
 Natural lime combined with hemp forms a bio-composite concrete.
-Unlike more traditional materials, hemp-lime concrete can be recycled into fertilizer.
-Manufacturers said the sustainable bio-composite is also fire-resistant and thermally efficient but permeable enough to discourage mold growth and ensure better indoor air quality.
+Unlike more traditional materials, hemp-lime concrete can eventually be recycled as fertilizer.
+Manufacturers state that this sustainable bio-composite is fire-resistant and thermally efficient, yet permeable enough to discourage mold growth and ensure better indoor air quality.

 Stanford University researchers have successfully combined hemp fibers with rapidly biodegrading plastic, to create a moldable bio-composite fake wood that saves trees and shrinks landfills.
 The product may soon be commercially available for flooring, furniture, and other green building and construction applications.

 Looking for a Pro?
 Call us(866) 441-6648